jubril-adeyi/kubernetes-eks-sockshop/README.md

 * Kubernetes monitoring stack which includes; Prometheus, Grafana and kube-state-metrics.

 ## Prerequisites
-* AWS account IAM credentials with necessary permisions for provision resources
+* AWS account IAM credentials with necessary permissions for provision resources
 * AWS CLI Installed on your machine
 * Terraform Installed on your machine